TylorS/typed/apps/website/content/guides/keyed-template-collections.md

 For newly created records, [generate an ID with `@typed/id`](/explore/id) in the creation command and retain it with the record.
 The renderer consumes that key; it does not generate one on each update.

 Use an ID that stays with the record.
 A title can change and an array index can refer to a different record after sorting, so neither is a reliable key for editable rows.
+Keys must also be unique within the current array; duplicate keys fail rather than merging records.

 The example makes that distinction observable: reversing the list changes positions, while each row's browser-owned note input should stay with its article.